Baqend/Orestes-Bloomfilter/README.md

 <a name="a5"/>
 ## JSON Representation
-To easily transfer a Bloom filter to a client (for instance via an HTTP GET) there is a JSON Converter for the Bloom filters are implemented so that this generation option is very cheap (i.e. just sequntially reading it from memory).
+To easily transfer a Bloom filter to a client (for instance via an HTTP GET) there is a JSON Converter for the Bloom filters.
+All Bloom filters are implemented so that this generation option is very cheap (i.e. just sequentially reading it from memory).
 It works for all Bloom filters including the ones backed by Redis.
 ```java
 BloomFilter<String> bf = new BloomFilter<>(50, 0.1);
 bf.add("Ululu");